mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 ([not always to the benefit of everyone](https://en.wikipedia.org/wiki/Mobile_phone_overuse) as is becoming more and more obvious recently).

-While native apps can enable great things and previously unforeseen use cases, they have some drawbacks.
+While native apps enable great things and previously unforeseen use cases, they come with some drawbacks.
 They generally
 [show high conversion rates](https://jmango360.com/wiki/mobile-app-vs-mobile-website-statistics/) which is the main reason why marketing departments keep pushing for them.
 On the downside though, they have some significant drawbacks, the main one being